Kids can rely too much on our opinion to feel good.

 We’re making assumptions on how kids should feel.

 My son and I were blowing bubbles when he said, “I popped a bubble!”
 Right on cue, my first reaction was to exclaim, “Good job!”
 But what if popping bubbles wasn’t a good thing for my son that he popped the bubble?
-What if he in fact had been disappointed because he had wanted to keep it intact?
+What if he had been disappointed because he had wanted to keep it intact?
 In congratulating him with a “good job,” I already assumed that he wanted to pop bubbles and that he considered doing so a positive thing.

 “Good job” makes kids feel less secure.

 With their actions evaluated on whether they’re “good” or “bad,” kids are less likely to feel secure about themselves.
 Ideally, we want our kids to feel good about themselves and their actions even if no witnesses were around.
 How amazing to peek at our kid and catch her holding up a drawing she just completed, with pride written all over her face!
 She knows she derives joy from drawing; she doesn’t need a “good job” to determine whether her work was good or not.

 “Good job” assumes the activity is complete.

 Sometimes our praise can signal the end of an activity that may not have been ready to be finished just yet.
 Consider the kid practicing his writing.
 You see him hard at work and even catch a few letters and words written on paper.
 “Good job!” you might tell him, to which he might assume that what he has just done must be good to go.
 Not only does this not focus on his effort and deliberate practice, but it may just have stopped short more potential growth and hard work.